Javat00/password-checker/README.md

 You can read the article written by my teacher here: https://www.apprendiendo.es/la-ciberseguridad-y-el-mono-infinito/

+This is the project made by my classmate: https://github.com/Celx2/Monkeylyzer

 Template from: https://bootsnipp.com/SammuMufeed

 Special thanks to [KaarelSW](https://github.com/KaarelSW) for helping me with CSS.